victorvoid/dinoql/README.md

 ## Documentation

-All examples are using it data:
+All examples are using this data:

 ```js
 const data = {